erebelo/spring-common-lib/README.md

 ## References

-- This project utilizes the [spring-common-parent](https://github.com/erebelo/spring-common-parent) to manage the Spring Boot version and provide common configurations for plugins and formatting
+- This project utilizes the [spring-common-parent](https://github.com/erebelo/spring-common-parent) to manage the Spring Boot version and provide common configurations for plugins and formatting.

 ## How to Use

-Refer to the **[Spring Common Lib Docs](https://github.com/erebelo/spring-common-lib/tree/main/docs/)** for detailed instructions on proper usage of the desired module.
+Refer to the **[Features](#features)** section above, where each module includes a link to its documentation for instructions on how to import and use it.

 ## Run App